Skip to main content

 1. Bringing people together – supporting projects that connect communities, people and places.

-2. Strengthening our communities - Capacity building across education, voluntary, community and faith sectors.
+2. Strengthening our communities - capacity building across education, voluntary, community and faith sectors.

 3. Telling our story – continuing to raise the profile of the West Midlands through the legacy of the Commonwealth Games.

-• Medium projects up to £75,000.
+• 141 grants have been awarded for Medium projects up to £75,000

 Trailblazer Programmes - United By 2022 Charity